michu2k/Blue/README.md

 Batflat 1.3.x

 ## How to install ?
-1. Download the file
+1. Download this repository
+2. Unzip the downloaded files
-2. Move catalog with theme to the `/themes`
+3. Move catalog with theme to the `/themes`
-3. Configure template ( Read HowToConfigure.txt )
+4. Configure template ( Read HowToConfigure.txt )